 The wedding cake is an iconic symbol of weddings.
-It’s a piece of art that is enjoyed by the eyes, and then by the mouth.

 I decided to do some research to discover the history of the wedding cake, and found sound interesting facts.

 When my parents were married in the early 1980s, it was common to save the top tier until their 25th anniversary.
 Since fruit/Christmas cake was the common cake of the day, it would last in a freezer for this amount of time.

 My mother followed this tradition, which included moving the cake across Canada a few times as my father was in the military.
 The cake went around Ontario, to Alberta, to British Columbia, and back around Ontario again.
 On their 25th anniversary my mom took the cake from the freezer, and despite some hard/dry icing, the cake itself was still good and enjoyed.